Recruitment Policy for Professional Staff

 - If the position is denied by the PCC, in consultation with the Senior Vice President, salary funds will be reallocated to support strategic efforts within the College/School/Administrative Division or for higher university priorities.

-- Prior to posting the position, during the HRIS review step in the recruiting process, four (4) months of salary savings will be temporarily deducted from the position budget and transferred to the General University salary savings pool.
+- Prior to posting the position, during the HRIS review step in the recruiting process, three (3) months of salary savings will be temporarily deducted from the position budget and transferred to the General University salary savings pool.
 This will allow the University to effectively budget salary savings each fiscal year.
-If partially funded, the salary savings reduction will be calculated utilizing the unrestricted and designated portion, which includes DeL accounts.
+If partially funded, the salary savings reduction will be calculated utilizing the unrestricted and designated portion, which includes DUO accounts.

 - College/School/Administrative Division compliance with the Recruitment Policy for Professional Staff will be monitored, evaluated, and presented on a quarterly basis to Executive Council by the Vice President of Human Resources.